Federal Direct Loan Programs

 Federal Direct Loan FAQs

 When you receive a Federal Direct Loan for the first time, you must complete a Master Promissory Note (MPN) online.
 The MPN is a legal document in which you promise to repay your loan amount and any accrued interest and fees to the Department of Education.
 Taking out a student loan comes with tremendous responsibility.
-Loan funds must be repaid, on-time starting after the 6-month grace period following graduation.
+Loan funds must be repaid, on-time starting after the 6-month grace period following graduation, withdrawal, or drop below half-time enrollment.

 The MPN also explains the terms and conditions of your loan.
 In most cases, one MPN can be used for loans that you take out over several years of study.
 If you previously signed an MPN to receive a FFEL Program loan, you will need to sign a new MPN for a Direct Loan.